I’ve always wanted to go on a Treasure Hunt – Part 27

 “I’m sure he told you about it, didn’t he?”

 “What are best friends for, but whether I believed him is a different matter.
-He told me about a map his said his father had in his possession, and I know he’s been hunting high and low for it, but if he’s found it, then he hasn’t told me about it yet.”
+He told me about a map he said his father had in his possession, and I know he’s been hunting high and low for it, but if he’s found it, then he hasn’t told me about it yet.”

 I was trying to sound sincere, but fear has a way of making you sound, well, afraid.